openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    <span style="font-size:18px; font-weight:bold;">Shared TLB Entry Structure</span>

-Shared TLB is 2-way associative, with a depth of 64.
+Shared TLB is 2-way associative, with a depth of 64 by default, but can be selected via a user parameter.
 A single entry in the set contains the valid bit, tag and the content.
 The Tag segment stores details such as the virtual page number, ASID, and page size.
 The Content field contains the physical page numbers along with a number of bits which specify various attributes of the physical page.

 .. figure:: _static/shared_tlb.png
    :name: **Figure 15:** CVA6 Shared TLB Structure